 Teak seed orchard (3) Development of silvicultural techniques with growth prediction based on the evaluation of the physiological characteristics of tree species in order to plant an appropriate combination of tree species and strains that can adapt to the environment of the planting area, (4) Evaluation of the impact of tree planting on ecosystem functions and the proposal of operational guidelines for recovering these functions, and (5) Promotion of international networks to share the obtained information on tropical forest genetic resources.
 Yama-Sato-Umi Agroecosystem Connectivity Project In this project, aiming for sustainable development in tropical islands, we will develop technologies to reduce environmental load through appropriate resource circulation from Montane to the coastal ecosystem (Yama-Sato-Umi Agroecosystem).
 In mountain areas, we will develop a rural livelihood system that improves watersoil conservation function and rural livelihood inspired by the Japanese Satoyama management.
 In the village, we will work on the development of sustainable technology which consists of underground irrigation system, organic matter application, and improved fertilizer application, as well as the development of sugarcane cultivation system and potential breeding lines.
 Furthermore, we will focus on mangroves and macro- and microalgae in the hydrosphere environment to develop a water quality conservation system based on their biological functions.
 To make it sustainable to apply the JIRCAS technologies and see them widely utilized in the areas, we will also assess the environmental impact and clarify the applicable conditions for the introduction of our technologies.
-Sustainable Land Management in Drylands Project Desertification, which is soil degradation in drylands, is one of the global environmental problems.
-Especially in the drylands of Africa and Asia where desertification has progressed due to soil degradation, extreme weather events such as drought and heavy rain have risen markedly in recent years, threatening food and nutrition security.
-To achieve sustainable agriculture and food and nutritional security, this project develops a sustainable land management (SLM) strategy that conserves soil resources while maximizing the efficiency of soil and water resource utilization.
-In West Africa where soil erosion and drought are major problems, we will improve soil conservation technologies, create soil conservation standards, and develop technologies to maximize soil resource utilization.
-Furthermore, we will develop an effective dissemination method for these soil conservation technologies.
-On the other hand, in northern India where salinization and heavy rain are major problems, we will develop low-cost technologies that mitigate salinization and maximize water resource utilization.
-Furthermore, we will evaluate the local applicability and dissemination potential of the technologies.
+Sustainable Land Management in Drylands Project Desertification, a phenomenon in which soil degradation occurs in drylands, is one of the most urgent environmental problems in the world, Extreme weather events such as droughts and heavy rains have risen markedly in recent years, threatening food and nutrition security especially where desertification has progressed significantly.
+To achieve sustainable agriculture and food and nutritional security, this project is developing a sustainable land management (SLM) strategy that conserves soil resources while maximizing the efficiency of water resource utilization.
+In northern India where salinization due to improper water management and waterlogging due to heavy rain are major problems, we will develop low-cost drainage improvement technologies that farmers can practice as farming activities based on Japanese technology.
+Furthermore, in order to deal with water stress caused by "drought" and "excessive intake of groundwater and deterioration of water quality," we will develop an efficient irrigation technology that maximizes the efficiency of water resource utilization.
+In addition, we will evaluate the applicability and dissemination potential of the developed technology in order to promote widespread use.